-A global volunteer movement dedicated to meaningful service and social responsibility as an expression of the values of Judaism and love of humanity.
+Shalom Corps was founded in 2020 as a global Jewish volunteer movement, dedicated to meaningful service and social responsibility as an expression of Jewish values and love of humanity.

 Dylan, Fernando, Lizzie, Michal.
 Ori and Yaelli